ankitiitm/MiTra/README.md

 ### Working with the data
+The given Python notebook (MiTra_plots.ipynb) gives a sample example of working with MiTra data.
-The analysis includes calculating distances traveled by vehicles, identifying the vehicle with the maximum distance traveled, and fitting a linear regression model to estimate the trajectory angle.
+It includes calculating distances traveled by vehicles, identifying the vehicle with the maximum distance traveled, and fitting a linear regression model to estimate the trajectory angle.
+Then, rotating the dataset parallel to the x-axis for better visualization and plotting the top view plot.

 ### License